p-lr/TrekMe/Readme.md

 From here you can:

-* Edit the marker (change its name and set a comment, see below)
+* Edit the marker (change its name and set a comment, see below),
-* Delete it
+* Delete it,
 * Move it

 Here is the marker edition view: